Google Maps Reviews Scraper avatar

 Why don't dates match exactly?
 Google shows relative dates ("a month ago"). publishedAt is an ISO approximation derived from that label — not a precise timestamp.
 The source of truth is publishedAtText.

 My run returned 0 reviews — what happened?
-Most common causes: (1) the URL was a search URL that returned no matches, (2) Google temporarily served a consent/captcha page that we couldn't dismiss, (3) the place has no reviews.
-Re-run with a direct place URL if in doubt.
+Most common causes: (1) the URL or Place ID resolves to the wrong place, (2) the place has no visible reviews, (3) Google returned no reviews for that sort/filter combination.
+Re-run with a direct Google Maps place URL or a 0x...:0x... data ID if in doubt.

 Can I schedule this?
 Yes — use Apify Schedules to run daily or weekly and diff the dataset against the previous run.